cyrilondon/quantum-mechanics-java/teleportation/README.md

 The bottom part of the figure shows a similar result: Bob's qubit measured as 1 corresponds to the last four combinations 100,101,110 and 111 and sum up roughly to 250.

 This is exactly what we hoped for!
+It shows that the algorithm **teleports** the quantum information originally contained in the qubit q[0] held by Alice to a qubit q[2] held by Bob.